Scarabaeus1031/NEXAH/ENGINE/nexah_kernel/research/NEXAH_THEORY.md

 ![NEXAH Theory Diagram](../../visuals/diagrams/NEXAH_THEORY.png)

+*Figure 1 — Conceptual structure of the NEXAH framework.
+Structural graphs generate regime landscapes that can be navigated via system dynamics and structural interventions.*

 ## Structural Navigation in Dynamical Regime Landscapes

 NEXAH proposes a shift in how complex systems are analyzed.